jacobnelsonfoale/vimrc/README.md

 # Vim Config

+#### NOTE: Make sure there is a /bundle and a /colors folder in ~/.vim to check
+`cd ~/.vim/ && ls`

-Run the theme-install.sh or change the set color line in .vimrc
+Run the theme-install.sh or change the set color line in .vimrc otherwise things will break

 `chmod +x theme-install`